Ronacher Innenansicht 002 © VBW / Rupert Steiner

 Wheelchair spaces

-We have reserved wheelchair spaces with a good view for you at the Ronacher.
-Please book them ideally up to one week before the performance so that we can prepare your stay with us.
-We will also try to accommodate requests at short notice up to the day of the performance itself.
+We have reserved wheelchair spaces with a good view in the Ronacher.
+Please book them ideally up to one week before the performance so that we can prepare the auditorium accordingly.
+We will of course endeavour to accommodate requests at short notice up to the day of the performance.

 Reductions: